 This humane society is a no-kill shelter that accepts animals no matter their age, health, temperament, or breed.
 The HSTC focuses on taking in animals and nursing them to their healthiest state before helping them find new homes through adoption.

 The HSTC relies on community involvement in more ways than just donations.
 Their website makes it easy to find opportunities to get involved by volunteering, fostering, attending events, buying merchandise, and pet training.

 The HSTC’s goal to get people involved is clear throughout their website design.
 They make use of website features such as event registration and ticketing, a donation form, and an online store to enable these opportunities for support.

 Plus, they make it easy to stay up-to-date with organization news by including a newsletter signup form at the bottom of each page on their website and specific event pages for each of the upcoming events.

 Our favorite feature?
 The events page on the HSTC website makes it easy to get an overview of all of the upcoming events hosted by the organization.
-From this page, you can click on the ones that interest you and immediately get more information, register, purchase tickets, or buy event merchandise.
+From this page, you can click on the ones that interest you and immediately get more information, register, purchase tickets, or buy event merch.